tythonco/tython-website/salesforce/permissions/_posts/2021-02-28-goodbye-profiles-hello-permission-sets.md

 In the Spring '20 release permission set groups became generally available to help organizations that needed to simplify the assignment of permission sets to their users.
-Permission set groups also have a many-to-many relationship with the User object, and as the name suggests, can group multiple permission sets in one shot.
-Another important note is that a permission set can be assigned to multiple groups.
+Permission set groups have a many-to-many relationship with the User object as well as with permission sets.
+This means you can batch multiple permission sets into a single permission set group and each permission set can be assigned to multiple permission set groups.
-This means you can
-**map permission sets to job functions and permission set groups to job roles.**
-:tada:

 So if a user takes on an additional role temporarily while the business searches for a full-time hire, then they can have the appropriate permission set group assigned to